-Insert the element return tube (PN 10-1015-11).
-Be sure that the return tube is protruding out approximately 2.25 inches away from the aluminum saddle edge on each side as shown in figure 3.54.
-Be sure to position the slotted portion of the stress relief tube so that if faces downward as shown in figure 3.55.
-Tighten the saddles to a maximum of 7 ft lb (9.5Nm).
-This is very important.
-The aluminum saddles can crush the fiberglass tubes if the saddles are too tight.
+Insert the stress relief sleeve (PN 10-1630-21).
+Be sure that the sleeve is protruding out approximately 2.25 inches away from the aluminum saddle edge on each side as shown in figure 3.54.
+Be sure to position the slotted portion of the stress relief sleeve so that if faces downward as shown in figure 3.55.